Kirk Muyres: Mixed doubles

 Muyres played with Laura Crocker (Walker) at the 2018 Canadian Mixed Doubles Curling Championship, filling in for her fiancé Geoff Walker, who was playing at that year's World Championships.
 The pair was an ultimate success, and would end up winning the event, defeating Colton Lott and Kadriana Sahaidak in the final.
 The pair represented Canada at the 2018 World Mixed Doubles Curling Championship, where they won a bronze medal.
 They also represented Canada in the first leg of the 2018 Curling World Cup in Suzhou, China, which they would end up winning, defeating the United States (Korey Dropkin and Sarah Anderson) in the final.
 Following the 2021-22 season, both Walker and Muyres decided to focus their careers strictly to the Mixed Doubles discipline to push for an Olympic appearance in 2026.
 Walker and Muyres would qualify for the 2025 Canadian Mixed Doubles Curling Olympic Trials, however would narrowly miss the playoffs, tied with Jennifer Jones and Brent Laing with each having 4–3 records after round robin play, but Jones/Laing winning the tie-breaker 9–3 in their head-to-head game.

+Muyres plans on retiring from competitive curling after the 2025–26 curling season.

 Personal life

 Muyres grew up in St. Gregor, Saskatchewan.
 He is the son of 1986 Saskatchewan champion Lyle Muyres, who is also the team's coach.
 His brother Dallan plays lead for his team.
 He is of German descent.
 He is a graduate of the University of Saskatchewan, and attended Muenster High School.
 He is currently a mortgage broker for Kirk Muyres Mortgages.
 After living in Regina, Saskatchewan, Muyres briefly lived in Ottawa, Ontario in 2022, but now lives in Humboldt, Saskatchewan.
+He is currently in a relationship with Swiss curler Carole Howald.